 Because I'd planed the ridge of the tongue off It slid over really easily.
 Just make sure you put loads of wood glue on the join.

-The first step to laying laminate in a doorway like this is to mark where the door threshold will be (under the centre of the door when it's in the closed position).
+Because this wasn't continuous like the first example, step one of laying laminate in a doorway like this is to mark where the door threshold will be (under the centre of the door when it's in the closed position).
 Look at the underside of the door bar, you'll be able to tell where the floor needs to stop in order for the to fit over it.
-Transfer this onto the doorlining.
+Transfer this onto the door lining.
 Mark a 10mm expansion gap back from this point.

-The only way in this instance was to have a join in the boards.
-And to put the first one in, slide it right over so there's room to get the second one in flat and then slide the first one back over to it.
+However the only way in this instance was to have a join in the boards.
+The first board was to be installed to the left, cut to the length of the same gap between the door jambs.
+I put the first one into the groove, slid it right over to the left so there was room to get the second one in flat and then slide the first one back over to it.

-Try the board dry to make sure it fits then glue both of them up loads and put them back in.
+Provided you'll be able to remove them, I always try the boards dry first to make sure they fit & then remove, glue both of them up loads and slide them back in.

 Slide the first board back up to the second and close the gap up.
 This creates the expansion gap on the left corner as the same time.